lanl-ansi/Alpine.jl/README.md

 Alpine globally solves a given MINLP by:

-* Analyzing the problem's expressions (objective & constraints) and applies approporite convex relaxations and polyhedral outer-approximations
+* Analyzing the problem's expressions (objective & constraints) and applies appropriate convex relaxations and polyhedral outer-approximations

 * Performing sequential optimization-based bound tightening (OBBT) and an iterative MIP-based adaptive partitioning scheme via piecewise polyhedral relaxations with a guarantee of global convergence